 Anyone can report harassing conduct to a school.
 When a school receives a complaint they must take certain steps to investigate and resolve the situation.

-- Immediate and appropriate action to investigate or otherwise determine what happened.
+- Take immediate and appropriate action to investigate or otherwise determine what happened.

 - Inquiry must be prompt, thorough, and impartial.

-- Interview targeted students, offending students, and witnesses, and maintain written documentation of investigation
+- Interview targeted students, students or staff alleged to have engaged in harassment, and witnesses, and maintain written documentation of investigation.

 - When an investigation reveals that harassment has occurred, a school should take steps reasonably calculated to: